 The aims of this assignment are: (1) to deepen awareness of how a person's background (notions of culture etc.) can shape their attitudes and behaviour; (2) to relate this awareness to Indigenous Australians and culturally diverse groups, and (3) to understand culture within the context of mathematics and professional practice.
 Students will use reflective thinking to explore their concepts of culture.
-They will begin with a panel and discussion in class, next respond to several threads in an online discussion forum, then reflect on how their awareness of the concept of culture has changed, and finally write a 700-word document summarising their reflection and learning.
+They will begin with an informational lecture, interactive presentation and discussion of the Blue Wren vignettes, panel and discussion in class, next respond to several threads in an online discussion forum, then reflect on how their awareness of the concept of culture has changed, and finally write a 700-word document summarising their reflection and learning.